ollej/brewnit/README.md

 The SMTP server and user_name is hardcoded in `config/application.rb`

-##### Py3o.Fusion

-For label making to work, an instance of Py3o.Fusion needs to be running and the endpoint needs to be configured in `PY3OFUSION_ENDPOINT`.

 #### For production mode

 Create a file called `.envrc` in the project root directory with the